Walker Lockett: Doosan Bears

 On December 22, 2020, Lockett reached an agreement on a one-year contract with the Doosan Bears of the KBO League.
 Lockett went 9-9 with a 2.98 ERA in 21 starts for Doosan before undergoing season-ending elbow surgery in October 2021.
 The Bears parted ways with Lockett following the year on November 30, 2021.

 Cincinnati Reds

 On May 11, 2022, Lockett signed a minor league deal with the Cincinnati Reds.
-He elected free agency on November 10, 2022.
+He did not make an appearance for the organization and elected free agency following the season on November 10.

+Olmecas de Tabasco

+On July 4, 2024, Lockett signed with the Olmecas de Tabasco of the Mexican League.
+He made 3 starts for Tabasco, posting an 0–1 record and 5.14 ERA with 20 strikeouts over 14 innings pitched.
+Lockett was released by the Olmecas on April 16, 2025.